divyalaldinani/FinanVista/README.md

 ### Installation

 **Environment Variables Setup**
 The project relies on environment variables for configuration.
-Follow the instructions below to set up the necessary environment variables:
+Follow the instructions below to set up the necessary environment variables:<br>

-Client-side Environment Variables
+Client-side Environment Variables<br>
-Create a .env file in the client directory and add the following variable:
+Create a .env file in the client directory and add the following variable:<br>

-`VITE_APP_BASE_URL="http://localhost:5000"`
+`VITE_APP_BASE_URL="http://localhost:5000"`<br>
-This variable defines the base URL for API requests in the client-side code.
+This variable defines the base URL for API requests in the client-side code.<br>

-Server-side Environment Variables
+Server-side Environment Variables<br>
-Create a .env file in the server directory and add the following variables:
+Create a .env file in the server directory and add the following variables:<br>

-`MONGO_URL="YOUR_MONGODB_URL"`
+`MONGO_URL="YOUR_MONGODB_URL"`<br>
-`PORT=5000`
+`PORT=5000`<br>
 Ensure to replace YOUR_MONGODB_URL with your actual MongoDB URL.
-The PORT variable specifies the port number for the server.
+The PORT variable specifies the port number for the server.<br>

 Note: Environment variables containing sensitive information like API keys, database credentials, or any other secrets should not be committed to version control.
-Ensure that the .env files are included in your project's .gitignore file to prevent accidental exposure of sensitive data.
+Ensure that the .env files are included in your project's .gitignore file to prevent accidental exposure of sensitive data.<br>

 ### Setup

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine:<br>
 `git clone https://github.com/divyalaldinani/FinanVista`
-2. Change to the project directory:
+2. Change to the project directory:<br>
 `cd FinanVista`
 3. Install and run client dependencies:<br>
 `cd Client`<br>